tzuyi0817/coding-standards/README.md

   - `VITE_APP_VERSION` is read from `package.json` version at build time
   - `VITE_APP_BUILD_EPOCH` is populated as `new Date().getTime()` at build time
 - GitHub workflows
-  - release please action
+  - ci - on workflow call and dispatch
-  - Automated unit tests
+  - deploy - on push main branch
-  - Automated e2e tests
+  - preview - on pull request
   <!-- - GitLab CI
   - Automated e2e tests
   - Automated component tests -->